 The problem is that the Rhodes committee had no record of Tom Williams ever having applied for a Rhodes Scholarship.
 It simply wasn’t true.
-As it turns out, his Stanford coach, Bill Walsh, had encouraged him to apply for it but he opted not to, according to the “Yale Daily News” article on the Yale football coach.
+As it turns out, his Stanford coach, Bill Walsh, had encouraged him to apply for it but he opted not to, according to a “Yale Daily News” article on the Yale football coach.
 Not exactly a role model for his football players, eh?

 So what’s our point in sharing this story with you?
 Don’t lie on your college applications.
 Don’t lie in your college essays.
 Don’t say you accomplished things that you didn’t (in this case, applying isn’t even an accomplishment)!
 It can come back to haunt you later.
 You just never know.
 And it’s just not right.